Hepatitis C in pregnancy

 Hepatitis C can also spread from using intravenous drugs (drugs injected with a needle) or from tattoos done with needles and paints that have not been properly sterilized (cleaned).
 Very rarely, hepatitis C can come from having unprotected sex with an infected person.

 Most children get it from their infected mothers at birth.
 Before 1991, children sometimes got hepatitis C from blood transfusions.
 This almost never happens now because blood is screened.

 What are the symptoms?

 People who have the virus in their liver for more than 6 months are known as hepatitis C carriers.
-Most carriers live for many years without major health problems, but some develop severe liver damage (cirrhosis) and cancer of the liver.
-These complications usually happen many years after the person first gets infected with hepatitis C.
+Most carriers live for many years without major health problems, but some develop severe liver damage (cirrhosis) or cancer of the liver.
+These complications usually happen many years after a person first gets infected with hepatitis C.

 I am pregnant.
 Should I be tested for hepatitis C?

 Usually, doctors only do a blood test for hepatitis C for patients who are at risk.
 If you have ever used intravenous drugs, even just once, you should ask to be tested.

 What will happen if I have hepatitis C?